-Your lime leaves are curling and you have no idea where to start treating it.
+Your lime leaves are curling, and you have no idea where to start treating them.
 Have no fear, there are many innocent causes of leaf curl on lime trees.
 Learn what to look for and how to handle common lime tree leaf curl problems in this article.

 Leaf Curl on Lime Trees